Best restaurants in Savannah

 What is it: Originally a wholesale supplier of fresh-baked breads and pastries to Smith Bros.
 Butcher Shop, PERC Coffee and Purrvana Cat Café, the petite Auspicious now opens on Tuesday afternoons and Sunday mornings for regular folk.

 Why go: The crackling almond croissants, crisp Tuscan crackers, feather-light apple English muffins and rounds of sourdough are worth the drive to the eastside and the wait in line.
+Just try not to get too over-excited as you get stronger bakery wafts as you approach the door.

 What is it: A cross between your grandmother’s kitchen and a vintage diner set in the old Starland Dairy general store.